pymupdf/PyMuPDF/examples/README.rst

 ======================= ===========================================================================================
 File                    Purpose
 ======================= ===========================================================================================
-PDFjoiner.py            a full-featured program to join PDF files PDFoutline.py           a program to edit a PDF's table of contents PDFoutlineHelp.html     help for PDFoutline.py
+embedded-copy.py        copies embedded files between source and target PDF embedded-list.py        lists emdedded file infos of a PDF embedded-import.py      embeds a new file into a PDF embedded-export.py      exports an emdedded file from a PDF PDFjoiner.py            a full-featured program to join PDF files PDFoutline.py           a program to edit a PDF's table of contents PDFoutlineHelp.html     help for PDFoutline.py